VRscience/AI_Shell/README.md

 ```
 ## 🐧 WSL / Linux Installer (ai_bash.sh)

-1. Download the `ai_powershell.ps1` script from this repository.
+1. Download the `ai_bash.sh` script from this repository.
-2. Open a PowerShell terminal in the folder where you downloaded the file.
+2. Open a Bash shell in the folder where you downloaded the file.
-3. Run the installation script (alternatively use explorer, navigate to the folder where the file was downloaded, right click and select "run with Powershell"):
+3. Run the script:

 ```
 bash ai_bash.sh